naecoo/oceRouter/README.md

       path: '/foo',                               // match path
       exact: true,                                // exact mode
       strict: true,                               // strict mode
-      match: (history, match, location) => {...}  // This funciton will be invoked when path match the current pathname },
+      match: (match, location) => {...}  // This funciton will be invoked when path match the current pathname },
     // This route can match '/bar/*'
     {